Published on 17 Apr 2024

 Leading corporate sustainability

 Today, the 43-year-old is one of the local pioneers in her field.
-Over the past 11 years, she has led corporate sustainability at IKEA Southeast Asia, followed by Singapore’s Mandai Park, and now at Singtel, where she is the Senior Director for Group Environmental Sustainability.
+Over the past 11 years, she has led corporate sustainability at IKEA Southeast Asia, followed by Singapore’s Mandai Park, and at Singtel, she is the Head of Group Environmental Sustainability.

 Dr Lee Hui Mien with Singtel colleaguesDr Lee Hui Mien (standing, third from left) with her Singtel colleagues during their Environmental Sustainability Day 2024.